KlosRadieschen/cidergo/README.md

 ## Current Features

-This library currently support all endpoints of /api/v1/playback.
+This library currently support all endpoints of /api/v1/playback (which is basically all of them).

 ## Installation